 - Lastly, all juniors will attend a Christian Service Seminar with Ms. Toomb through the end of the second marking period of their junior year.

-The Learning Agreement for Local Service can be found here.
-The local service agreement must be completed, signed, and handed in to me by March 8, 2013.
+The Learning Agreement for Local Service can be found by clicking here.
+The local service agreement must be completed, signed, and handed in to me by March 14, 2014.

 Verification of Service Hours Completed